-This is an example of a typical small business website growth.
+This is an example of a typical small business website growth to becoming one of the successful websites.

 Month 1 – Write up a spec or a scope, get a design done/agreed, a theme or customised design, have a developer agree to create the CMS Content Management System site with the agreed design.